jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

   <li>Add the Gochujang mixture to the Pan with the Butter, Garlic and Green Onion stirring occasionally.</li>
   <li>Put your Noodles into the boiling water if you haven't already and let them cook per your packages instructions.</li>
   <li>Let the sauce reduce as your noodles are cooking.</li>
-  <li>Once the Noodles are done add them to your sauce pan and mix together until theyre coated head to toe.</li>
+  <li>Once the Noodles are done add them to your sauce pan and mix together until they're coated head to toe.</li>
 </ul>